Avdhela Project: Activities

-In 2012, the Avdhela Project supported a financing campaign for Iho, a documentary about four Aromanian octogenarians (Nicolae Zogu, Vasile Giogi, Dumitru Zogu and Mihai Gherase) from Cogealac, interpreters of Aromanian polyphonic music (that is, music with two or more performers), who go and perform several concerts with the Romanian musician Grigore Leșe after meeting him, with an album of their music later being published.
+In 2012, the Avdhela Project supported a financing campaign for Iho, a documentary about four Aromanian octogenarians (Nicolae Zogu, Vasile Giogi, Dumitru Zogu and Mihai Gherase) from Cogealac, interpreters of Aromanian polyphonic music (that is, music with two or more performers), who perform several concerts with the Romanian musician Grigore Leșe after meeting him, with an album of their music later being published.
 In 2013, the Predania Publishing House published a book on the traditional life of the Aromanians by Iotta Naum Iotta, an Aromanian scholar and professor who wrote the book in 1961 but died five years later.
 He did not manage to publish the book before his passing and it was kept in his family for fifty years until Iotta's granddaughter Mioara handed it over to Maria Pariza, an Aromanian scholar from Constanța (Custantsa), Romania.
 From her, the book reached the Avdhela Project.
 Another initiative of the project is O pagină pe zi pentru cultura aromână ("A page a day for Aromanian culture"), an online campaign encouraging volunteers to help collect works relevant to the Aromanians.

 The Avdhela Project is also noted for various public events.
 On 15 January 2012, on the Romanian National Culture Day, it organized a session of debates and readings on the relationship between the famous Romanian poet Mihai Eminescu and the Aromanian people.
 To honor the poet, the project published several books and studies related to him.
 The event was attended by Aromanian figures such as the journalist Aurica Piha, the historian and philologist Nicolae Șerban Tanașoca and Vrana.
-On 23 March 2019, the Avdhela Project commemorated the memory of four Aromanians, including the priest Haralambie Balamaci, who were killed in 1914 in Korçë (Curceaua, Curceauã, Curceau or Curciau) by ethnic Greek troops for supporting Aromanian identity in the region.
-The Avdhela Project claimed that a total of 1,000 Aromanian, Megleno-Romanian and Romanian priests, professors and teachers and also simple students were murdered for similar reasons.
+On 23 March 2019, the Avdhela Project and the Neamunit Association commemorated the memory of four Aromanians, including priest Haralambie Balamaci, who were killed in 1914 in Korçë (Curceaua, Curceauã, Curceau or Curciau) by ethnic Greek andartes troops for supporting Aromanian identity in the region.
+Both organizations claimed that a total of around 1,000 Aromanian, Megleno-Romanian and Romanian priests, professors and teachers as well as students were murdered for similar reasons.
 On 7 May of the same year, the Avdhela Project helped organize a conference at the Faculty of Orthodox Theology of the University of Bucharest on religious aspects of the Aromanians and Megleno-Romanians.
 This was done in collaboration with the Macedo-Romanian Cultural Society.

-The Avdhela Project's library includes a large number of books digitized page by page from Aromanian authors such as Caragiu Marioțeanu, Tache Papahagi or Ionel Zeana, as well as from Vrana himself.
+The Avdhela Project's library includes a large number of fully digitized books from Aromanian authors such as Caragiu Marioțeanu, Tache Papahagi or Ionel Zeana, as well as from Vrana himself.
 Also included are poems by Aromanian poets such as Nuși Tulliu; the Avdhela Project has also written an analysis on Tulliu's importance for Aromanian literature.
 Another original work of the project is Exiyisiri la Tatălu a nostru ("Interpretation to Our Father"), one of the few works covering the Christian identity and spirituality of the Aromanians.